The road-network from William Roy’s Military Survey of Scotland. 1747

 Surgeons were warrant officers within the establishment of the Board’s Royal Regiment of Artillery and with warrants from the master-general of ordnance.
 However in 1804 Crown commissions were issued.
 The Ordnance Medical Department was created in 1814, initially within the Royal Artillery, but from 1820 it became a section within its own right.

 In 1825, for the first time, a royal warrant authorised the raising of a surveying and mapping company.
 The 13th (Survey) Company of 62 men was dispatched for duty in Ireland.
 This was a success.
 Three more similar companies followed, no doubt under direction of the Ordnance Survey service.

 During the Napoleonic Wars difficulties had arisen: the anomaly had became apparent of engineer personnel being responsible to two different chains of command.
 The 'Royal Staff Corps' had been established in 1799, the army’s own engineer unit which reported directly to the army chain of command.
 This may have augured the end of the Board of Ordnance.

 The end came during the Crimean War.
 This was the first conflict in which press and public opinion played an important role.
 Lord Raglan was the British commander-in-chief but was also master-general of the Board.
-He was deeply unpopular and was held responsible for disastrous breadowns in supply, hospital services and transport, particularly during the reversals of the Russion winter of 1854.
+He was deeply unpopular and was held responsible for disastrous breakdowns in supply, hospital services and transport, particularly during the reversals of the Russian winter of 1854.
 His incompetence and intransigence in the field may have been more to blame than the Board of Ordnance.
 Enquiries followed and the Board of Ordnance was abolished; the service was incorporated into the War Office by an 1855 Act of Parliament and called the Department of the Master General of Ordinance.
-The Artillery and the Engineers then came under the direct command of the commander-in-chief of the army.
+The Artillery and the Engineers then came under the direct command of the Commander-in-Chief of the army.